Sam-foster/Project/readme.md

   * **Result:** PASS

-  * The Hero image shows exactly what the The Spectator is about a warm welcoming place where friend can meet and have a drink a watch whatever sport is on.
+  * The Hero Image shows exactly what the The Spectator is about a warm welcoming place where friend can meet and have a drink a watch whatever sport is on.
   ![Main](assets/readme-images/main.png)